Enniwealth/who-is-your-guy/README.md

 # About Who's your guy?
-Where's Alex? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
+Who is your guy? is a fun experiment that aims to be a fun 1v1 game to showcase how to have a completely private multiparty game on Aleo!
 This technical overview reviews the issues with multiparty privacy and how this is solved using programmable private multisigs and incentives!

 <br />